dankelley/oce/cran-comments.md

   that possibly resulted from time spent retrying that link.
 * Corrected an error in the documentation for a function.
 (This was not related to the submission failure.)
-* Updated the version number in DESCRIPTION and in NEWS, and noted the above-stated changes in the latter.
+* Updated the NEWS file to note the above-stated changes.

 I also ran `devtools::check()` again, as recommended at the https://r-pkgs.org/release.html#release-submission website.